onfido/onfido-android-sdk/README.md

 ## Initializing the SDK

+> ⚠️ The following SDK initialization documentation applies to identity verification workflows orchestrated using Onfido Studio.
+> For integrations where the verification steps are manually defined and configured, please refer to the [Advanced flow customization](#advanced-flow-customization) section below.

 The Android SDK has multiple initialization and customization options that provide flexibility to your integration, while remaining easy to integrate.

 ### Defining a workflow